metalama/Metalama.Documentation/content/conceptual/implementation/aspect-serialization.md

 > [!WARNING]
 > Code model declarations (<xref:Metalama.Framework.Code.IDeclaration>) and types (<xref:Metalama.Framework.Code.IType>) are, by design, _NOT_ serializable.
 If you want to serialize a declaration, you must serialize a _reference_ to it, obtained through the <xref:Metalama.Framework.Code.IDeclaration.ToRef*> method.
 The deserialized reference must then be resolved in its new context using the <xref:Metalama.Framework.Code.RefExtensions.GetTarget*?text=IRef.GetTarget> extension method.

 ## Custom serializable types

 Metalama automatically generates serializers for any type deriving from the <xref:Metalama.Framework.Serialization.ICompileTimeSerializable> interface.
-This includes any aspect, fabric, or class implementing <xref:Metalama.Framework.Aspects.IAspectState>, <xref:Metalama.Framework.Code.IAnnotation>, <xref:Metalama.Framework.Options.IHierarchicalOptions>, <xref:Metalama.Framework.Validation.BaseReferenceValidator>,  <xref:Metalama.Extensions.Architecture.Predicates.ReferencePredicate>, ...
+This includes any aspect, fabric, or class implementing <xref:Metalama.Framework.Aspects.IAspectState>, <xref:Metalama.Framework.Code.IAnnotation>, <xref:Metalama.Framework.Options.IHierarchicalOptions>, <xref:Metalama.Framework.Validation.BaseReferenceValidator>, <xref:Metalama.Extensions.Architecture.Predicates.ReferencePredicate>.

 You normally don't need to worry about the serialization process since it should usually work transparently.
 However, here are a few tricks to cope with corner cases: